James-Gryphon/middling-works/README.md

 ### I like the ideas, but this codebase isn't good enough for production.
 Well, use what you can and improve the rest.
 Or don't, and make software that does what I meant.

-I never considered myself to be a professional-grade programmer.
-(That's ironically part of why I tried to make this 'commercial' in the first place, because I thought I could make the concepts work, and I knew I'd never be able to get a job coding somewhere else.)
 ### I have questions about *x*.
 Well, write me about it at mw @ soopergrape.com.
 If it doesn't take too much time, and I remember what I was thinking, I may try to explain it.
 If it's frequent enough, your question may get added here.
 ### You need to fix *x*, because *y*/You need to accept my pull request.